kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 David Sacks mentions how bad the negative consequences will be because this precedent makes it dangerous to donate to any political cause that might collide with the interests of the state in the future.
 This will damage the trust in government and the finance system for a long time.[^sacks2022py]

-## The Oligarchs & Technocratic Elites
+## The Oligarchs and Technocratic Elites

 Corporations merge into monopolies or oligarchies.
 We have Big Oil, Big Food, Big Finance, and Big Pharma.
 Most industries of the world are controlled by a handful of companies.
 Black Rock and Vanguard own the world.
 And governments don’t want or can’t control these tendencies.
 The existing anti-trust laws are rarely applied.